Intussusception Surgical Repair In Children

 - Your child has a fever.

-- Bowel movement (BM) that looks like red jelly.
+- Your child's bowel movement has blood in it or looks like red jelly.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.